BenWassa/Narrative/README.md

 ### Export

 - Click **Export Script** in the header.
-- Copy and run the script to create a new, organized folder tree.
+- Copy and run the generated bash script from your project root directory.

 ---